OneRenix/FloodGPT/technical_documentation.md

 *   **Natural Language Queries:** Users can ask questions in natural language, and the application will convert them into SQL queries.
 *   **Data Visualization:** The application can generate a variety of charts to visualize the data, including bar charts, pie charts, and line charts.
 *   **Data Insights:** The application can generate a human-friendly explanation of the data to help users understand the key insights and patterns.
-*   **Guardrails:** The application has a set of guardrails to protect it from a variety of attacks, including prompt injection, SQL injection, and inappropriate content.
+*   **Guardrails:** The application implements several guardrails to enhance security and reliability, including honeypot detection, rate limiting, prompt injection prevention, SQL injection prevention, and content classification to ensure appropriate interactions.

 ## 2. Architecture